Organization skills are the one thing most successful business owners have in common.

 Make a list

 Part of being proactive is making a list of all the things you need to do for each day.
-The benefits f this is of course so you don’t forget anything.
+The benefits of this is of course so you don’t forget anything.
 An added bonus to making a list is crossing it out.
 It gives you not only a concrete way to keep track of the tasks you need to do, but it motivates you to keep doing it because it gives you such a sense of satisfaction and accomplishing crossing each item on your list.
-This is putting all your ducks in a row, and you shoot them down once by one, metaphorically speaking.
+This is putting all your ducks in a row, and you shoot them down one by one, metaphorically speaking.

 Make a schedule

 At the same time you are planning the day and making your list of tasks, you should make a schedule, giving each task a prescribed time to do each one.
-You can ensure you meet all your deadlines, and nothing is left on the wayside.
+You can ensure you meet all your deadlines, and nothing is left by the wayside.